mailru/easyjson/README.md

 ## limitations
 * The library is at an early stage, there are likely to be some bugs and some features of 'encoding/json' may not be supported.
 Please report such cases, so that they may be fixed sooner.
 * Unsafe package is used by the code.
-While a non-unsafe version of easyjson can be made in the future, using unsafe package simplifies a lot of code by allowing to use 'switch' for filling out structs and working around limitations of standard functions like 'strconv.ParseInt'.
+While a non-unsafe version of easyjson can be made in the future, using unsafe package simplifies a lot of code by allowing no-copy []byte to string conversion within the library.
+This is used only during parsing and all the returned values are allocated properly.
 * Floats are currently formatted with default precision for 'strconv' package.
 It is obvious that it is not always the correct way to handle it, but there aren't enough use-cases for floats at hand to do anything better.
 * During parsing, parts of JSON that are skipped over are not syntactically validated more than required to skip matching parentheses.
 * No true streaming support for encoding/decoding.
 For many use-cases and protocols, data length is typically known on input and needs to be known before sending the data.